FREE DELIVERY AUS, NZ & WORLDWIDE IN 5-7 WORKING DAYS - GST included in AUD & NZD

 August 06, 2019

 Do you notice when moisture levels in your house change?
 As my grandson lives with us and suffers from asthma I like to keep an eye on humidity and try to make our home as healthy as possible for him.

 Medical studies have confirmed that high levels of humidity (moisture) in homes – above 50-60% - increase the risk of asthma and diseases.
 It’s important to keep an eye on the humidity levels in your house.

-I do this by using a Hygrometer.
-This instrument tells me the percentage of humidity in the room I place it in, so I know if I need to ventilate it.
+A Hygrometer tells me the percentage of humidity in the room I place it in, so I know if I need to ventilate it.